DWU COMES TO YOU.

 A professional career coach will help and guide you through the duration of the program

 - Earn Money & Certifications

-After the first four months, you’ll have the opportunity to work in a paid internship two days per week, while earning customized certifications.
-After eight months, you’ll switch to working at a paid internship for three days per week, while spending the other two days in the learning experience environment.
+After the first four months, you’ll have the opportunity to work in a paid internship two days per week, while earning professional credentials that matter to businesses and industry.
+After eight months, you’ll switch to working at a paid internship for three days per week, while spending the other two days at the LEARN & EARN learning site.

 Upon completing the Learn & Earn program, you will be eligible to apply for full-time employment at a higher wage premium and/or work towards your bachelor’s degree.